ryanmio/DecodeMe-/TASKS.md

 - [ ] Add a multistep loading description to the code fetch (generating... validating... etc...)
 - [ ] Hide chat on history render, open when chat needed
 - [ ] fix style of game mode selection arrows
+- [ ] play similar instructions are not being set correctly from the gameover component

 ### Testing
 - [ ] Test anonymous user flow